Gwyneth Rhiannon Milbrath, PhD, RN, MPH

 845 S. Damen Ave., MC 802, Chicago, IL 60612

 Dr. Gwyneth Milbrath is a Clinical Assistant Professor at the University of Illinois College of Nursing.
-She is the Director of the Midwest Nursing History Research Center (MNHRC) and an Assistant Director of the Global Health Leadership Office (GHLO) in the College of Nursing.
+She is the Director of the Midwest Nursing History Research Center (MNHRC) and an Associate Director of the Global Health Leadership Office (GHLO) in the College of Nursing.
 Her past historical research investigates the role and significance of military nurses during World War I and II, how they were trained, and how they responded to disasters such as the 1918 flu pandemic, or the bombing during Pearl Harbor.
 As the Director of the MNHRC, she works to provide relevant programming through a nursing history book club and presentations by renowned nurse historians.
 Additionally, she is committed to expanding and protecting the historical collections within the MNHRC, engaging and elevating underrepresented narratives within nursing history.
-As an Assistant Director of GHLO, Dr. Milbrath has developed new study abroad opportunities for nursing students, and mentors other faculty to develop additional offerings for students.
+As an Associate Director of GHLO, Dr. Milbrath has developed new study abroad opportunities for nursing students, and mentors other faculty to develop additional offerings for students.
 She also has a continuing area of research around community disaster preparedness in the West Indies.

 Dr. Milbrath teaches in the BSN and DNP program, focusing on topics including social determinants of health, global health, ethics, and research methods.
 Her clinical areas of expertise are public health, disaster nursing, rural health disparities, and emergency nursing.
 She continues to maintain a current practice as an emergency department nurse.